<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=412613405606678&amp;ev=PageView&amp;noscript=1">

 Topics: Advice for Parents and Caregivers, Parents, Socializing with Autism

-Social camouflaging means hiding behavior that may be less socially acceptable and putting extra effort into appearing neurotypical: It has negative consequence in terms of recognizing and diagnosing girls with autism
+Social camouflaging means hiding behavior that may be less socially acceptable and putting extra effort into appearing neurotypical: It has negative consequences in terms of recognizing and diagnosing autistic girls.

 Social camouflaging, or the idea that one is hiding behavior that may be viewed as socially unacceptable and putting in extra effort to display more ‘neurotypical’ behavior, can include suppressing repetitive or obsessive behaviors (Egeskov, 2019).
-While more research needs to be done to better understand the gender differences in social camouflaging, current research supports that men are more commonly diagnosed with autism than women, and suggests this may be due to women’s ability to social camouflage or mask their autism (Hull, Petrides, & Mandy, 2020).
-This ability prevents women with autism from being diagnosed at earlier ages.
-Thus, as girls with autism grow into young women, it is important to know the signs of social camouflaging early on so as to better support them.
+While more research needs to be done to better understand the gender differences in social camouflaging, current research supports that men are more commonly diagnosed as autistic than women, and suggests this may be due to women’s ability to social camouflage or mask their autism (Hull, Petrides, & Mandy, 2020).
+This ability prevents autistic women from being diagnosed at earlier ages.
+Thus, as autistic girls grow into young women, it is important to know the signs of social camouflaging early on to better support them.

 Motivations for Social Camouflaging

-Many young girls and women with autism, like typically-developing adolescents, have a desire to fit in and form friendships.
-Doing so is one of the primary reasons why young girls and women with autism may social camouflage.
-Girls and women with autism may believe that the only way they are able to fit in and form friendships with others is by masking autistic features and imitating neurotypical behavior.
+Many autistic young girls and women, like typically developing adolescents, have a desire to fit in and form friendships.
+Doing so is one of the primary reasons why autistic young girls and women may social camouflage.
+Autistic girls and women may believe that the only way they can fit in and form friendships with others is by masking autistic features and imitating neurotypical behavior.
 Other reasons why girls and women may social camouflage could be to avoid discrimination or negative responses from others or to get a desired job.
 While these motivations are valid, the costs of social camouflaging can be quite significant.

 Costs of Social Camouflaging